pnp/blog/content/post/make-a-bot-for-simple-interactions-in-teams-using-a-webhook.md

 3. The external service (Bot) will call a weather API and then return the weather information to the Team channel

-Let\'s break this down by component.
+Let's break this down by component.

 ###  Webhook